KelvinLu1024/KelvinLu1024.github.io/article/first_article.md

-## The First article
+# The First article

-Today is June 23, 2016.
+**June 23, 2016**.
 My blog is fully constructed.

+I have been thinking of having a blog for half a year.
+Exciting!